Nadiar/better-tabs-ai/README.md

 ## License

-MIT License - see LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+**Why GPL v3?** This license ensures that Better Tabs AI and any forks or derivatives remain open source and free for the community.
+If you modify and distribute this extension, you must also share your source code under the same GPL v3 license.

 ## Roadmap